Operate a Pool

 arg is saying "I'm commiting these stacks to be stacked in cycle N".
 But the delegate-stack-stx

-transaction gets you setup for next cycle, aka 558.
+transaction gets you setup for next cycles, aka 558 and higher.

-Also make sure that, when you generate your signature, you use 558 as the reward cycle. in solo stacking methods, you use the current reward cycle in the signature, but not for stack-aggregation-commit
+Also make sure that, when you generate your signature, you use 558 or higher as the reward cycle.
+In solo stacking methods, you use the current reward cycle in the signature, but not for stack-aggregation-commit-indexed

 Pool operator “commits” delegated STX